allen-malo/CISC-187-Assignments/Space Constraints (Lab 13)/Task Responses.md

 }
 ```

+Before we go over the space complexity of this function, let's go over what space complexity is, and what it means.

+Space complexity is a measure of how much memory an algorithm needs to run, relative to its output.
+Computers do not have infinite memory (some have very little), so we need a way to measure how much memory algorithms can use.
+Similarly to time complexity, it is measure in Big O Notation.
+Having a lower space complexity is better, and sometimes it can come with tradeoffs (such as a slower time complexity).
+This would be useful for hardware that doesn't have a lot of memory to work with.

 The space complexity of the 'Word Builder' algorithm is _O(N<sup>2</sup>)_, where _N_ is the array size.
 We are iterating over the entire array, and for each position except its own, we push the sum of the elements to the stack.
+We'll have a total of _N(N-1)_ combinations, which simplifies to _N<sup>2</sup>_ in Big O Notation (Since we ignore constants and lower degree terms).
 This gives us a space complexity of N<sup>2</sup>, since we are creating N<sup>2</sup> combinations.

 **2. Following is a function that reverses an array.
 Describe its space complexity in terms of Big O:**
 ```